 Nate is extremely smart and a fast learner, so it is no surprise that he received nearly all A’s throughout his time in school.
 He has a good sense of humor, which often helps lighten the atmosphere of otherwise tense situations.
 Generally he is a casual guy who enjoys making jokes and playfully teasing.
 I love how he often brightens my day with his fun personality and thoughtful attentions.
 He greets me with a loving hug and kiss every day when he returns home from work.
 He is kind, considerate, and good at noticing ways to help others.
 Nate is also a great father; I love watching him interact with Austin, Emma, and other kids!
 Just watching him tease, play, and have fun with children is a blast!
 He is friendly and witty but also reserved.
 Nate has always been good at working to support me in my interests, even when they are not his own.
 For example, he has been very accommodating in my desires to have pets, even though he is not particularly enthusiastic about animals himself.
 Our relationship over the years has just grown stronger as we have learned how to work and communicate with each other even better.

 I love to create and design.
-I graduated from BYU with a BA in Illustration and currently run a small home business designing and selling pop-up cards, favor boxes, and other paper items.
-Additionally, I love to draw, paint, and create wood crafts and toys.
+I graduated from BYU with a BA in Illustration.
+I love to draw, paint, design pop-up cards, and create wood crafts and toys.
 I am extremely grateful that I can work on my talents and interests while also being able to stay home with our kids during the day.
 Spending time helping them learn and discover new things is very rewarding for me.
 I have always been a sort of tomboy, and I am avid about being active and having fun outdoors.
 I love literature, history, art, and animals.
 One day I plan to have a horse, which is why we are living on a horse property.